-The Lorry Watch scheme aims to help parishes who feel that local HGV weight restriction traffic orders are being abused and overlooked by enforcement agencies.
+The Lorry Watch scheme aims to help parishes who feel that local HGV weight restriction traffic orders are being abused.

-The scheme is run by Trading Standards, who ensure that weight restriction orders are adhered to.
+The scheme is run by Trading Standards in partnership with Suffolk Highways, who ensure that weight restriction orders are adhered to.
 These orders are in place to protect old or weak structures, as well as to prohibit heavy vehicles from areas unsuitable for their size (e.g. narrow village roads).

 The scheme aims to empower residents and prevent environmental damage to some of Suffolk's most sensitive settlements.

-We have Lorry Watch schemes in the following areas:
+We have active Lorry Watch schemes in the following areas:

-- Local trained observers note details of vehicles that may be misusing a route
+- Local trained observers note details of vehicles that may be misusing a restricted route

-- the Co-ordinator send this information to Suffolk Trading Standards
+- A report is sent to Suffolk Trading Standards

 - Suffolk Trading Standards confirm the vehicle weight and registered keepers of the vehicle